outofmbufs/pidcontrol/README.md

 Example usage - to cause all modifications of z.setpoint to be ramped in over a period of 1.5 seconds:

-    m = SetpointRamp(1.5)
+    ramper = SetpointRamp(1.5)

-and m must (of course) be given to PIDPlus in the modifiers list.
+and `ramper` must (of course) be given to PIDPlus in the modifiers list.

 By default, during the ramp the value of z.setpoint will be seen to change as the setpoint is being ramped in.
 For example:

     z = PIDPlus(Kp=1, modifiers=SetpointRamp(5))
-    z.setpoint = 4.0             # starts ramping from zero
+    # the initial setpoint = 0, so this starts ramping from there
+    z.setpoint = 4.0
     for i in range(5):
         cv = z.pid(pv=0, dt=1)
         print(f"{cv=}, {z.setpoint=}")